Massachusett dialects: Wampanoag (Pokanoket)

-The isolation of the islanders from the mainland led to a large amount of internal diversity.
-John Cotton, Sr., who had grown up as missionary on Martha's Vineyard, told his son, who had become a missionary to the Wampanoag just south of Plymouth, on the mainland, the following to describe mutual intelligibility:
+The isolation of islanders from the mainland led to dialectal diversity.
+John Cotton Sr. (1639–1699), a missionary from Martha's Vineyard, told his son, a missionary to the Wampanoag just south of Plymouth, on the mainland, the following to describe mutual intelligibility:

 I can't tell or don't know, only this I know, that these Indians don't understand every word of them Indians.'